Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Materials and methods

 \subsubsection{Beam experiment}

-We conducted an experiment with the apparatus identical to the previous study.\cite{Kanematsu-2013} We tested sample carbon-ion beams of energies $E/A = 290$, 350, and 400 MeV with various SOBPs, for which uniform fields of 10 cm in diameter were formed by a beam-wobbling system and a multileaf collimator.
-The 430-MeV beams are rarely used for exceptionally deep targets in practice and were omitted in this experiment.
-Field-central-axis doses were measured with a dosimetric water phantom, especially for the mid-to-distal part of the SOBP, with and without insertion of a 10-cm PE block.
-When the block was in, the phantom was moved downstream by 10 cm to keep the same SOBP position for invariant beam-divergence effect.
-For each sample beam, we determined the beam-range depths with and without PE insertion by fitting to the SOBP designed for the ridge filter, from which range shift $s$, mid-SOBP dose without PE, $D_\mathrm{mid}$, and that with PE, $D_{\mathrm{mid}, s}$, were derived.
-The fluence output factor and the fluence attenuation coefficient were measured according to their definitions:
+We conducted an experiment with the apparatus identical to the previous study.\cite{Kanematsu-2013} We tested some of the clinical carbon-ion beams, in which 430-MeV beams were excluded as they have been only rarely used.
+The central-axis doses for fields 10 cm in diameter were measured with special interest in the mid-to-distal part of the SOBP, with and without insertion of a 10-cm PE block in front of a dosimetric water phantom.
+When the block was in, the phantom was moved downstream by 10 cm so that the SOBP would stay in the same position in the laboratory frame of reference for invariant beam-divergence effect.
+For each tested beam, we determined the mid-SOBP doses and beam-range depths with and without PE insertion by fitting to the dose distribution designed for the ridge filter, which led to dose modifying factor $f_D$, range shift $s$, and dose attenuation coefficient $\kappa_D = (1-f_D)/s$.